-Preamble, para.
-8, AP III

-Fundamental Principles of the Movement (Humanity and Universality) Resolution XI, 10th International Conference of the Red Cross of 1921 Resolution VII, 16th International Conference of the Red Cross of 1938
+Articles 26-27, 53 and 54, GC I Article 9(2)(b), AP I Preamble, paras 2 and 8, AP III Fundamental Principles of the Movement (humanity and universality) Resolution XI "Relations between National Societies", 10th International Conference of the Red Cross of 1921 Resolution VII "Relations of National Societies inter se", 16th International Conference of the Red Cross of 1938 Articles 31(1) and 32, Vienna Convention on the Law of Treaties

-- In general, national legislation for implementing IHL in the host State is paramount in determining what emblem (protective and indicative devices) is to be used.
-However, as far as possible, it should be interpreted and/or applied with sufficient flexibility to allow the following recommendations to be put into effect. - An ONS should not refuse a PNS's assistance solely because of the emblem/logo used by that PNS. - If the ONS accepts the assistance offered by the PNS, it should also accept the PNS's emblem/logo, provided that that emblem is recognized internationally. - Only in the exceptional case that the security of the PNS's personnel is at risk could the ONS suggest that the PNS, in consultation with the lead agency, not use its emblem and/or logo. - Victims' needs and the effectiveness of the Movement's response should remain the primary criteria by which all decisions to accept assistance from abroad must be governed.
+- 1. In general, national legislation for implementing IHL in the host State is paramount in determining what emblem (protective and indicative devices) is to be used.
+However, as far as possible, it should be interpreted and/or applied with sufficient flexibility to allow the following recommendations to be put into effect. - 2.
+An ONS should not refuse a PNS assistance solely because of the emblem/logo used by that PNS. - 3.
+If the ONS accepts the assistance offered by the PNS, it should also accept the PNS emblem/logo, provided that that emblem is recognized internationally. - 4.
+Only in the exceptional case that the security of the PNS personnel is at risk could the ONS suggest that the PNS, in consultation with the lead agency, not use its emblem and/or logo. - 5.
+Victims' needs and the effectiveness of the Movement's response should remain the primary criteria by which all decisions to accept assistance from abroad must be governed.